 This unit can be installed by yourself following a few simple steps.
 Mount it to the wall or set it on the floor of a cabinet and hook up the necessary lines.
 The heater will work at a consistent 3.5 gallons per minute, which should be enough for most common small home or condo spaces.

 Best Portable Tankless Water Heater: Camplux 5L 1.32 GPM Outdoor

 Some tankless water heaters are small enough to be portable to carry around.
 The Camplux 5L 1.32 GPM Outdoor heater is the perfect option if you want some hot water while out camping or traveling in an RV.
 The unit can heat 1.32 gallons per minute, which is perfect for small needs outdoors.

 Using natural gas, the heater comes with all the connections you need to hook up a gas tank and cold water supply.
-There is even a supplied shower hose and head for hot bathing water.
-A single pair of “D” cell... batteries power the onboard thermostat so you can control the temperature right from the heater itself.
+There are even a supplied shower hose and head for hot bathing water.
+A single pair of “D” cell batteries power the onboard thermostat so you can control the temperature right from the heater itself.